Isolation for coronavirus (COVID-19)

 Returning to your community

-Your Public health Unit will advise you when you are clear to end isolation and return to normal activities.
+Your public health unit will advise you when you are clear to end isolation and return to normal activities.
+You need to continue to follow any restrictions that apply to the community in your state or territory.

-If you become unwell and have any cold or flu like symptoms return home and contact your doctor.
+After you are released from isolation, if you become unwell and have any cold or flu like symptoms, return home and contact your doctor.

 There are a range of support services available to help you.
 You can do the following: